-We begin 2017 with two major initiatives for our grant giving: increasing the number of primary schools we reach, and expanding the number of schools teaching Ancient Greek in schools across the UK.
+We begin 2018 by further developing two major initiatives for our grant giving: increasing the number of primary schools we reach, and expanding the number of schools teaching Ancient Greek in schools across the UK.
 These programmes received substantial multi-year funding in early 2017 from The Polonsky Foundation (£60k) and the A. G. Leventis Foundation (£90k) respectively.

 Classics for All is working to create a step change in the funding available for classics in UK state schools.
 In order to do this we need to increase our ranks of supporters to match the increased demand from schools.